JCSDA/CRTMv3/README_JEDI.md

   ├── NOTES
   ├── README.md
   ├── Set_CRTM_Environment.sh
+  ├── Get_CRTM_Binary_Files.sh (downloads the "fix" directory binary data from ftp, this is useful if you're doing out-of-jedi tests or if you want to override the default binary datasets. )
-  ├── Uncompress_Binary_Files.sh  (uncompresses files in the fix/ directory "manually") ├── CMakeLists.txt           (top-level configuration file for ecbuild) ├── <b>configuration/</b>
+  ├── CMakeLists.txt           (top-level configuration file for ecbuild) ├── <b>configuration/</b>
   ├── <b>documentation/</b>